 Do you have love in your life?
-To hear more from our guests Robbie and Heather about the impact of Parkinson’s disease on relationships, intimacy and their approach to dating, listen to the new episode of the Parkinson’s Life podcast: “Love, sex and Parkinson’s”.
+To hear more from our guests Robbie and Heather about the impact of Parkinson’s disease on relationships, intimacy and their approach to dating, listen to the new episode of Parkinson’s Life podcast: “Love, sex and Parkinson’s”.
 And let us know what you think by leaving a review.

 Podcast: Love, sex and Parkinson’s